 Blood of Elves (Andrzej Sapkowski)

-Book 3 of The Witcher Series (unless you look at Amazon and then it’s book 1 and I get very confused).
+Book 1 of The Witcher Series.
 It’s always a good time to follow Geralt of Rivia, Yennefer, and Ciri in their lives and adventures.
 I’ve since read ANOTHER Witcher book, so I can’t even remember what this one was about.
 Suffice to say, Ciri is a handful, headstrong and talented, Yennefer has a love/hate relationship with Geralt, and Geralt goes where the monsters and money is.
 Always an easy read.

 The Convenient Marriage (Georgette Heyer)